Coronavirus fashion is here, and it’s stunning

 Can fashion inspired by a devastating pandemic be beautiful?
 I didn’t think so, but the Dutch fashion house Viktor & Rolf just unveiled its autumn/winter collection, which encapsulates the strange, dark moment we’re in, and it is absolutely stunning.

 The truth is that many of us experience a daily whirlwind of emotions while in quarantine, ranging from anxiety to optimism to a desire for connection.
-Viktor Horsting & Rolf Snoeren, the designers who launched their label in 1993, aptly entitled this collection “Change,” which perfectly captures this rollercoaster of feelings.
+Viktor Horsting and Rolf Snoeren, the designers who launched their label in 1993, aptly entitled the new collection “Change,” which perfectly captures this roller coaster of feelings.

-Viktor & Rolf launched this collection in a film that debuted on its website.
+Viktor & Rolf launched the collection in a film that debuted on its website.
 The models walked through a plush room in the Waldorf Astoria in Amsterdam.
-The film was directed Marijke Aerden and MIKA, a singer, provided narration about the looks based on Horsting and Snoeren’s commentary.
+The film was directed by Marijke Aerden, and MIKA, a singer, provided narration about the looks based on Horsting and Snoeren’s commentary.

 The collection features “three wardrobes for three mindsets,” each a distinct aesthetic reflective of our current moment.
-In fitting with the times, each set includes three pieces designed for our current reality: a nightgown, dressing gown, and a coat with dramatic protrusions to remind people to keep their distance.
+In fitting with the times, each set includes three pieces designed for our current reality: a nightgown, a dressing gown, and a coat with dramatic protrusions to remind people to keep their distance.

 The first set conveys the gloominess of our moment.
 The nightgown is a deep blue, covered in gray clouds embroidered in lace, which evokes our collective depression.
 The black coat features thorn-like cones, some of which are covered in glitter, making the look both intimidating and eye-catching.